 What we don’t: Heavier than most of the competition.

 If you haven’t yet heard of Feathered Friends, we recommend that you get acquainted.
-This Seattle-based down specialist uses premium materials, has a diverse selection of products, and makes almost everything in the U.S. And because they only sell online and through their one retail location across the street from the REI flagship, we think you get more bang for buck than the other ultralight elephant in the room: Western Mountaineering.
+This Seattle-based down specialist uses premium materials, has a diverse selection of products, and makes almost everything in the U.S. And because they only sell online and through their one retail location across the street from the REI flagship, we think you get more bang for the buck than the other ultralight elephant in the room: Western Mountaineering.
 Both make top-notch sleeping bags for serious outdoorspeople, but Feathered Friends is tough to beat.

 For 3-season use, the Hummingbird UL is our favorite ultralight sleeping bag on the market.
 It’s stuffed with a generous 11.5 ounces of 950-fill goose down, has a thin but water-resistant 10-denier Pertex Endurance shell, and is much warmer than other 30-degree bags (in our experience, Feathered Friends bags run warmer than their listed ratings).
 But the Hummingbird is overkill for summer use, and at 1 pound 5.4 ounces, it’s on the heavy side—true ultralight aficionados will want to save weight by sacrificing features like a hood, full-length zipper, and water-resistant shell.
-But the Feathered Friends nevertheless offers one of the best warmth-to-weight ratios here, and comes with a great track record for quality and longevity.
+But the Feathered Friends nevertheless offers one of the best warmth-to-weight ratios here and comes with a great track record for quality and longevity.

 See the Feathered Friends Hummingbird See the Women's Feathered Friends Egret